-About 1990 a young Croatian named Goran Medved began dreaming of spending his final year in high school in the U.S. as an exchange student.
-He applied to the exchange student program in the spring of 1991 but then began thinking that his oral skills in English were too limited.
+About 1990 a young Croatian named Goran Medved began dreaming of spending his final year in high school in the U.S. as a foreign exchange student.
+He applied to the foreign exchange student program in the spring of 1991 but then began thinking that his oral skills in English were too limited.
 As he waited for an answer to his application he began looking around for a way to improve them.
 One day in early summer he saw an advertisement in the newspaper offering a month of one-on-one conversational English practice with American speakers.
 He went to the orientation meeting.
 It was a group of Church of Christ young people from Brownwood, TX who were using the gospel of Mark as the text.
 That was a bit startling to Goran because he was an atheist.
 However, he wanted to improve his English skills, so he went through the program.
 Though impressed by their deep spirituality, he didn't respond in any way.

 In the spring of 1994 Goran was in my General Education Christian Thought class.
 In the spring of 1995 he was in my General Education Ministry, Church and Society class.
-Somewhere during Goran's time at SNU I decided to improve my Spanish skills a bit so Goran and I wound up being fellow students in an intermediate Spanish class.
+Somewhere during Goran's time at SNU, I decided to improve my Spanish skills a bit so Goran and I wound up being fellow students in an intermediate Spanish class.
 He graduated in the spring of 1996.

 In the fall of 1997 I began a year's sabbatical from SNU.
 In late September Barbara and I left for Europe where we planned to spend about 5 months and then return to the U.S. to do some other things.
-After we had been there about a month the Southern Europe Field Director Duane Srader and General Superintendent Jerry Porter asked me to assume duties as district superintendent of the Italy North district.
-That wound up keeping me in Europe for 9 months rather than the planned 5.
+After we had been there about a month the Southern Europe Field Director Duane Srader and General Superintendent Jerry Porter asked me to temporarily assume duties as district superintendent of the Italy North district.
+That wound up keeping me in Europe for nine months rather than the planned five.

-One Friday in mid-March, 1998 Duane Srader asked me if SNU would consider recruiting and helping place volunteers in Croatia to help open Nazarene work there.
+One Friday in mid-March, 1998, Duane Srader asked me if SNU would consider recruiting and helping place volunteers in Croatia to help open Nazarene work there.
 He said they didn't have any contacts there, but he just felt it was the right time.
 He mentioned Dan Psaute and said he would likely be the supervisor for the team while still continuing some of his work at European Nazarene College.
 I told Duane I thought we would be interested.
 Among other things we were about to celebrate SNU's centennial and I thought it would be fitting for us to have a special missions project that year.

 On Thursday of the following week -- March 18 -- I received an e-mail from Goran Medved saying he had found my e-mail address on the SNU website and just wanted to say "hi."
 He noted that he was back in Croatia.
 He said he had gone back home to work for the government but had already become disillusioned with that and was now working as assistant pastor in his local church.
 When I responded to Goran's e-mail, I told him about Duane's request and said we would likely be following through on it.
 I casually mentioned that I was spending a few months in Italy.
 Goran's response on March 25 reminded me that Croatia was next door to Italy and that I ought to come check things out.
 He said he had already talked to his home church board (the Church of Christ in Zagreb) and that they had committed to doing everything they possibly could to help the Church of the Nazarene enter their country.